arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 04.26.16
+To overexpress a gene (have more of the corresponding protein be made), we can put in plasmids with a bunch of that gene (and its promoter), or modify the promoter to make it "stronger."

 ### 04.24.16
 `history` to see list of past bash commands, `!x` to execute command past command `x`.